 NOTE: This article addresses downloading and editing transcriptions outside of Echo360, then uploading them to apply to media.
 For information on using the built-in transcript editor to perform these actions, see Using the Echo360 Transcript Editor.
 However transcript download, upload, and revert to original can still be done in the way described in this article.

-Transcription management can be done by Admins for all captures, and by Instructors who are owners of the media.
-Co-instructors can also add or manage transcriptions on a capture IF the co-instructor edits toggle is turned on for any section where the capture is published.
+Transcription management can be done by Admins for all captures, and by Instructors or Teaching Assistants who are owners of the media or who may have editing rights on the media published to a course or shared with them.

-Transcription options are available in the media details page for a video/capture, which is accessed by clicking on an entry in the Completed Captures list.
+Transcription options are available in the Details tab of the media details page for audio, video, or interactive media, which is accessed by clicking on an entry in the Completed Captures list.

 You can manage the transcriptions applied to videos, by:

 - Add/Upload new or edited transcription files; the Update option above that opens the Transcripts options menu reads Add if there are no transcriptions on the video